gomorpheus/morpheus-docs/release_notes/current.rst

 New Features
 ============

-- Network: Change network for Instances and servers via reconfigure.
-Previously, network details were read-only during a reconfigure
 - NSX-T: Visibility permissions added to NSX-T integrations allowing master tenant administrators to share integrations with subtenants
 - NSX-T: Distributed firewalls for NSX-T integrations shared with a subtenant can now be created and managed by subtenant users
 - NSX-T: Load balancers and LB virtual servers for NSX-T integrations shared with a subtenant can now be created and managed by subtenant users